-FCCLA members will participate in this program to bring awareness to infrastructure safety and to educate their peers and community members.
+FCCLA members participate in this program to bring awareness to infrastructure safety and to educate their peers and community members.
 It is an opportunity to focus on an area specific to them that either they or their peers drive/walk every day.
 It is an eye opening opportunity that can potentially lead to big changes if the road safety assessment proves an intersection is unsafe or dangerous.
 These assessments can help to make teens better drivers, pedestrians, and bicyclists.

 - Enhance peer-to-peer education be engaging students in addressing a geographic area they use daily, whether walking or driving